 Remove the pieces from the oil using a slotted deep fryer spoon to allow the excess oil to drip off and set aside on top of paper towel.
 Continue this until all the pieces are fried.

 Remove the boston lettuce leaves from the stem and delicately wash and pat dry.

-Assemble the wraps with the noodle mixture on the bottom, a couple of chik’un strips on top, and extra green onion garnish.
+Assemble the wraps with the noodle mixture on the bottom, a couple of crispy vegan chicken strips on top, and extra green onion as garnish.

-Drizzle tangerine chilli sauce over top or individually portion out the sauce for dipping.
+Drizzle tangerine chili sauce over top or individually portion out the sauce for dipping.